 6. Each day, appreciate one opportunity that you have to make progress.
 Take advantage of it immediately.

 7. Appreciate one teacher in your life and learn a new lesson.
 Today’s teacher to appreciate…

-8. Each day appreciate something that is a central value for your entire life.
+8. Each day appreciates something that is a central value for your entire life.
 Today’s central value:

 9. Appreciate one thing that represents who you want to become.
 I want to become:

-10. Appreciate and acknowledge in someone else one specific quality that you yourself want to be appreciate for.
+10. Appreciate and acknowledge in someone else one specific quality that you yourself want to be appreciated for.
 Who: